bravechristian/E-Commerce-Sales-Analysis/README.md

-# salesData
+# E-Commerce Sales Analysis
-These  are sets of sequel queries I wrote to extract data from the table and also connect the microsoft sql studio to Power BI to visualize the views created in the sql studio
+<br/><br/>
+### Overview
+The goal of this e-commerce sales analysis project is to glean insightful information from the supplied sales data.
+This project uses data analytics and visualization tools to optimize sales effectiveness, enhance customer satisfaction, and stimulate corporate growth.
+The goal is to deliver actionable recommendations.